mushfiq814/SimplePrayerTimes/README.md

 # SimplePrayerTimes
-Development of Android app that uses the <a href="https://aladhan.com/prayer-times-api" target="_blank">Prayer Times API</a> to display Muslim Prayer Times.
+Development of Android app that uses the <a href="https://aladhan.com/prayer-times-api" target=_blank>Prayer Times API</a> to display Muslim Prayer Times.

 Screenshot: